Scottsville Family Dentistry

 Infection Control

-Scottsville Family Dentistry follows the standards set by the Centers for Disease Control and Prevention and the Virginia Board of Dentistry.
-Dr. Azevedo and Dr. Lee believe that doing this well is not optional — it is part of caring for the families who trust us.
+Your safety is governed by the standards set by the Centers for Disease Control and Prevention and the Virginia Board of Dentistry, and Dr. Azevedo and Dr. Lee treat those standards as the floor, not the ceiling.
+Doing this well isn't optional — it's part of caring for the families who trust us.

 Why it matters